kailaisun/Cchead/README.md

 ## Before the begin

 Cchead is an open dataset that is contributed by researchers and engineers from various colleges and companies.
-We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
-We wish that the dataset and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new detectors.
+We appreciate all the contributors who implement their methods or add new features.
+We wish that the dataset and benchmark could serve the growing research community.

 ## What we do
 We present a Chinese Large-scale Cross-scene Pedestrian Head Tracking dataset (Cchead) and a Multi-Source Information Fusion Network (MIFN).
 Our dataset has features that are of considerable interest, including 10 diverse scenes of 50,528 frames with over 2,366,249 heads and 2,358 tracks annotated manually.